AltraSol/VBA/README.md

 Prefix ƒ— denotes a function which has a notable load time or file interactions outside ThisWorkbook.
-Since my intended use of the QuickStartVBA module/repo was to quickly port in many potentially useful snippets of code, then build onto a secondary module for a specific use case, I've opted to use this non-common chracter prefix instead of using Private Functions so that functions are available in any module.
+Since my intended use of the QuickStartVBA module/repo was to quickly port in many potentially useful snippets of code, then build onto a secondary module for a specific use case, I've opted to use this uncommon character prefix instead of using Private Functions so that functions are available in any module.

 #### Sections